justonedb/json/README.md

 ## Overview

 This package is for use in parsing streamed JSON messages which contain some expected structure.
-A single parser instance is able to parse multiple messages and the navigation path to reach an element of interest need only be defined once prior to parsing any messages.
+A single parser instance is able to parse multiple messages and the navigation paths to reach elements of interest need only be defined once prior to parsing any messages.

 Methods are also provided for the run-time exploration of the message structure after it has been parsed.